 The €6 Billion for cycling campaign is a project that aims to take already-existing funding and create Europe-wide networks that will produce growth, innovation and opportunities in the cycling world.

 Over the course of this year, the EU will decide how to spend its €1 trillion budget for the period up to 2020.
 In the last budget, only €600 million was allocated to cycling.
 Why?
 Well, it’s largely because national and regional governments didn’t know what to ask for.

 - Previously, only 4 EU countries had requested significant money (>€100 million) for cycling.

 - In Hungary, €200 million was used to fund a comprehensive national cycling plan – this is something that could have been done in many other EU countries

 - Some of the best known mountain biking developments in the world have been funded by the EU

 The funding can be used in a number of ways and on various projects that work to stimulate and enlarge the market for cycling and cycling advocacy all over Europe.
-The categories of projects that the €6 Billion can fall under are:
+The main sources of EU funding for the €6 Billion are:

 Rural Development Fund

 Want more information on the €6 Billion campaign?
 Our video below provides an introduction to the campaign and if you want to actively help out, go to our How you can help get €6 billion for cycling page.